NikVolf/ng/README.md

 # ng

-Various finite fields primitives.
+Various finite field primitives.
 Everything is slow, non-constant and for reference implmenentations only.